-(a) to work with the University's Executive Group "UEG" to formulate and recommend for Council's approval the strategic process to be used in developing the overall strategy for the University, and any subsequent refresh of the strategy to ensure that all key stakeholders have an appropriate role in relation to its formulation.
+- a) To work with the University's Executive Team (UET) to formulate and recommend for Council's approval the strategic process to be used in developing the overall strategy for the University, and any subsequent refresh of the strategy to ensure that all key stakeholders have an appropriate role in relation to its formulation. - b) To consider draft enabling strategies that support the overall institutional strategy and scrutinise the robustness and risk management surrounding enabling strategies.